Headache & Pain

 The brain does not store glycogen and perform gluconeogenesis; it relies on a continuous supply of glucose from blood, and oxidative metabolism is the only source of energy except in extreme starvation.
 This is the basis of the high frequency of cerebral dysfunction in cases of transient hypoglycemia.

-In patients of type 1 diabetes mellitus using a continuous glucose monitoring system, impaired awareness of hypoglycemia is associated with increased risk of severe hypoglycemia (53).
-Intensive glucose-lowering therapy in vulnerable adults (75 years or older, with 2 or more activities of daily living limitations, end-stage renal disease, or 3 or more chronic conditions) is associated with a significant risk of severe hypoglycemia (57).
+In patients of type 1 diabetes mellitus using a continuous glucose monitoring system, impaired awareness of hypoglycemia is associated with increased risk of severe hypoglycemia (56).
+Intensive glucose-lowering therapy in vulnerable adults (75 years or older, with two or more activities of daily living limitations, end-stage renal disease, or three or more chronic conditions) is associated with a significant risk of severe hypoglycemia (60).

 Approximately 90% of all patients who receive insulin experience hypoglycemic episodes.
-It is estimated that an insulin-requiring diabetic suffers an average of 1 to 2 episodes of symptomatic hypoglycemia per week, and up to 4% of deaths of insulin-requiring diabetics may be directly related to hypoglycemia (66).
-To characterize the epidemiology of hypoglycemia in United States emergency departments, Ginde and colleagues analyzed data from 1993 to 2005 (31).
+It is estimated that an insulin-requiring diabetic suffers an average of one to two episodes of symptomatic hypoglycemia per week, and up to 4% of deaths of insulin-requiring diabetics may be directly related to hypoglycemia (72).
+To characterize the epidemiology of hypoglycemia in United States emergency departments, Ginde and colleagues analyzed data from 1993 to 2005 (34).
 There were approximately 5 million emergency department visits for hypoglycemia during those years, and 25% resulted in hospital admission.
 Emergency visit rates were higher in hypoglycemic patients aged less than 45 years and more than 75 years, females, blacks, and Hispanics.

 Symptomatic hypoglycemia is most common in diabetic patients in nonhospitalized settings.
 Overzealous control with insulin, variation of oral intake and physical activity, and constantly changing physiologic requirements may all contribute to the poor regulation of glucose homeostasis.
 A better understanding of physiologic requirement, glucose utilization, and hormonal control, along with improved means of insulin delivery, will help prevent hypoglycemia in this population.